bkarypid/tzatziki/README.md

 * MYSQL_PASSWORD (The password for the MySQL user as defined with the MYSQL_USER variable - defaults to 'password'
 * MYSQL_DATABASE (The database name to use - REQUIRED as no default is supplied)

+In most cases, setting GUACAMOLE_USERNAME, GUACAMOLE_PASSWORD and GUACAMOLE_URL appropriately should be enough.

 ### Running the application

 Once dependencies are fetched, the application can be run.
 There are different ways to do that.
 A simple way is to cd in the app folder and run